-- (A) In addition to the application for a license or license renewal, each person shall submit to the director the annual license fee and provisional license fee (if required) prescribed in this section, which shows the method used to calculate the appropriate fee.
-The license fee shall be computed in accordance with the following and based upon the previous year's business: - 1.
-Animal shelter-One hundred dollars (\$100), plus the annual animal shelter per capita fee for every animal sold, traded, bartered, brokered, adopted out, or given away, up to a maximum of two thousand five hundred dollars (\$2,500); - 2.
-Pound/dog pound-No fee, but must meet the standards in 2 CSR 30-9;
+(A) In addition to the application for a license or license renewal, each person shall submit to the director the annual license fee prescribed in this section and calculated upon the previous year's business-

+1. Animal shelter-One hundred dollars (\$100), plus the annual animal shelter per capita fee for every animal sold, traded, bartered, brokered, adopted out, or given away, up to a maximum of two thousand five hundred dollars (\$2,500);

-- 3. Commercial kennel-One hundred dollars (\$100), plus the annual commercial kennel per capita fee for each board day, up to a maximum of two thousand five hundred dollars (\$2,500); - 4.
-Boarding kennel-One hundred dollars (\$100), plus the annual boarding kennel per capita fee for each board day, up to a maximum of two thousand five hundred dollars (\$2,500); - 5.
-Commercial breeder-One hundred dollars (\$100), plus the annual commercial breeder per capita fee for every animal sold, traded, bartered, brokered, or given away, up to a maximum of two thousand five hundred dollars (\$2,500): - 6.
-Contract kennel-One hundred dollars (\$100), plus the annual contract kennel per capita fee for every animal sold, traded, bartered, brokered, adopted out, or given away, up to a maximum of two thousand five hundred dollars (\$2,500); - 7.
-Dealer (also auction sale operator or broker)-One hundred dollars (\$100), plus the annual dealer per capita fee for every animal sold, traded, bartered, brokered, or given away, up to a maximum of two thousand five hundred dollars (\$2,500); - 8.
-Pet shop-One hundred dollars (\$100), plus the annual pet shop per capita fee for every animal sold, traded, bartered, brokered, or given away, up to a maximum of two thousand five hundred dollars (\$2,500); - 9.
-Intermediate handler-One hundred dollars (\$100), plus a per capita fee for each board day and each animal purchased or brokered and transported up to a maximum of two thousand five hundred dollars (\$2,500).
-Animals which are transported only will be considered as carrier-transported and not subject to a per capita fee; - 10.
-Voluntary licensee (persons/facilities not required to be licensed by definition of the law but desire to obtain a license anyway)-One hundred dollars (\$100); and - 11.
-Hobby or show breeder-Exempt from fees and inspection requirements but must register annually and certify status.
+2. Pound/dog pound-No fee, but must meet the standards in 2 CSR 30-9;

+3. Commercial kennel-One hundred dollars (\$100), plus the annual commercial kennel per capita fee for each board day, up to a maximum of two thousand five hundred dollars (\$2,500);

+4. Boarding kennel-One hundred dollars (\$100), plus the annual boarding kennel per capita fee for each board day, up to a maximum of two thousand five hundred dollars (\$2,500);

+5. Commercial breeder-One hundred dollars (\$100), plus the annual commercial breeder per capita fee for every animal sold, traded, bartered, brokered, or given away, up to a maximum of two thousand five hundred dollars (\$2,500);

+6. Contract kennel-One hundred dollars (\$100), plus the annual contract kennel per capita fee for every animal sold, traded, bartered, brokered, adopted out, or given away, up to a maximum of two thousand five hundred dollars (\$2,500);

+7. Dealer (also auction sale operator or broker)-One hundred dollars (\$100), plus the annual dealer per capita fee for every animal sold, traded, bartered, brokered, or given away, up to a maximum of two thousand five hundred dollars (\$2,500);

+8. Pet shop-One hundred dollars (\$100), plus the annual pet shop per capita fee for every animal sold, traded, bartered, brokered, or given away, up to a maximum of two thousand five hundred dollars (\$2,500);

+9. Intermediate handler-One hundred dollars (\$100), plus a per capita fee for each board day and each animal purchased or brokered and transported up to a maximum of two thousand five hundred dollars (\$2,500).
+Animals which are transported only will be considered as carrier-transported and not subject to a per capita fee; and

+10. Hobby or show breeder-Exempt from fees and inspection requirements, provided that such breeder qualifies annually for the purpose of establishing status for registration.